Higher education in India: History

 The British control of the Indian education system continued until the Government of India Act 1935 that transferred more power to provincial politicians and began the "Indianisation" of education.
 This period witnessed a rise in the importance of physical and vocational education as well as the introduction of basic education schemes.
 When India gained independence in 1947, the nation had a total of 241,369 students registered across 20 universities and 496 colleges.
 In 1948, the Indian Government established the University Education Commission to oversee the growth and improvement of higher education.
 In the 1960s and 1970s, the government increased its efforts to support higher education by not only setting up state-funded universities and colleges, but also providing financial assistance to private institutions, resulting in the creation of private aided/ grant-in-aid institutions.

 Despite the departure of the British, Indian higher education continued to give importance to the languages and humanities until the 1980s.
 Institutes of professional education like the Indian Institutes of Technology (IITs), Birla Institute of Technology and Science Pilani (BITS), Regional Engineering Colleges (REC) and Indian Institutes of Management (IIM) were some of the more prominent exceptions to this trend.
 These institutions drew inspiration from reputed universities in the United States and also received foreign funding.
-However, the education system remained using the colonial English instead of plain English as many ESL countries do under the colonized mentality that sophistication of language used in education signifies quality of education instead of the quality of structured knowledge that is transferred.
+However, the education system remained using colonial English instead of plain English as many ESL countries do under the view that sophistication of language used in education signifies quality of education instead of the quality of structured knowledge that is transferred.
 Post 1980s, the changing demands of the global economy, lack of foreign investment and political volatility, decreasing value of currency, and an increased strain on government governance capacity, slowed the growth of state-funded higher educational institutions.
 This led to an increased role of the private sector in the education system.